Lexie Hearing Aids Review: Our Hands-On Test

 When testing Lexie against Eargo’s hearing aids, we immediately noticed the difference in design approach.
 While Lexie uses a traditional behind-the-ear style, Eargo devices are completely-in-canal, making them nearly invisible when worn.
 We found Lexie’s directional microphones in noisy environments provided better noise reduction than Eargo’s models, but Eargo won for discretion and comfort during extended wear.

-In terms of price, Lexie offers better value, with their top model (B2 Plus) priced at $999, compared to Eargo’s premium models, which reach $2,699.
+In terms of price, Lexie offers better value across the board, with their top model (B2 Plus) priced at $999 and the H1 at just $299, compared to Eargo’s premium models, which reach $2,699.

 Lexie vs. Jabra Enhance

 Comparing Lexie to Jabra Enhance hearing aids, we found that both offered excellent sound quality in our tests.
-However, Jabra Enhance devices include music streaming functionality that Lexie lacks.
-We also found Jabra’s remote audiology support more comprehensive than Lexie’s customer service.
+Jabra Enhance’s traditional devices include music streaming functionality that most Lexie models lack (except the H1).
+However, the H1 Hearing Buds’ music quality far exceeded what Jabra offers.

-In our evaluation of battery life, we found that the rechargeable Lexie B2 Plus lasted approximately 16 to 18 hours, which is similar to the battery life of Jabra Enhance’s rechargeable models.
+In our evaluation of battery life, we found that the rechargeable Lexie B2 Plus lasted approximately 16 to 18 hours, similar to Jabra Enhance’s rechargeable models.
+The H1’s 9-hour battery life is shorter but typical for true wireless earbuds with active noise cancellation.

 Lexie vs. MDHearing